1075793472/DSHCNet/README.md

 # DSHCNet
 ## Install
-To use EMPHCN you must make sure that your python version is greater than 3.7.
+To use DSHCNet you must make sure that your python version is greater than 3.7.
 If you don’t know the version of python you can check it by:
 ```python
 python
 >>> import platform